Adam's Bridge: Sethusamudram Shipping Canal Project

 Indian political parties including the Bharatiya Janata Party (BJP), All India Anna Dravida Munnetra Kazhagam (AIADMK), Rashtriya Janata Dal (RJD), Janata Dal (Secular) (JD(S)) and some Hindu organisations oppose dredging through the shoal on religious grounds.
 The contention is that Adam's Bridge is identified popularly as the causeway described in the Ramayana.
-The political parties and organizations suggest alternate alignment for the channel that avoids damage to Adam's Bridge.
+The political parties and organisations suggest alternate alignment for the channel that avoids damage to Adam's Bridge.
 The then state and central governments opposed such changes, with the Union Shipping Minister T. R Baalu, who belongs to the Dravida Munnetra Kazhagam and a strong supporter of the project maintaining that the current proposal was economically viable and environmentally sustainable and that there were no other alternatives.

 Opposition to dredging through this causeway also stems from concerns over its impact on the area's ecology and marine wealth, potential loss of thorium deposits in the area and increased risk of damage due to tsunamis.
 Some organisations oppose this project on economic and environmental grounds and claim that proper scientific studies were not conducted before undertaking this project.

+Proposed Road and Rail Bridge

+The Palk Strait Bridge is a proposed road and rail sea bridge and tunnel that would cross the Palk Strait roughly over, or parallel to, Adam's Bridge.
+It would span from Dhanushkodi at the tip of Pamban Island in India, to Talaimannar on Mannar Island in Sri Lanka, and would be used for both industrial/economic purposes and to boost tourism.
+The bridge was first seriously proposed by the Indian and Sri Lankan governments in 2002, shelved after security-related objections by the then-Governor of Tamil Nadu, and revived for serious consideration in 2023.
+As of August 2024, its status is that the feasibility studies are nearing completion.